 That doesn't mean that tennis players are exempt from anxiety or stress, and more than one professional tennis player has had to deal with bullying.
 To a great extent, they weather such episodes cloaked in the assuredness of their skill and the confidence they exhibit while playing.

 By no means are we trivialising their experience.
-However, their resilience in facing such torment could serve as a blueprint towards a more certain and assured outlook of your own.
+However, their resilience in facing such torment could serve as a blueprint toward a more certain and assured outlook of your own.

 Studies show that tennis players tend to be more optimistic and enjoy higher levels of self-esteem.
 They suffer less from anxiety and depression than those who are mostly sedentary and even those who engage in other sports.
 They are also less prone to anger.